glowieframework/global-helpers/README.md

 ### Usage
 Use any helper method from your application controllers, models, middlewares or views.

-Each helper will return an instance of the corresponding Glowie core feature.
+Each helper will return an instance of the corresponding Glowie core class.

 **Available methods:**
 - `config()`